cooper-org/cooper/docs/source/CONTRIBUTING.md

 2. Fork the **Cooper** repository by clicking the **Fork** button on the [repository page](http://www.github.com/cooper-org/cooper).

-3. Install Python >= 3.9 locally in order to run tests.

-4. `pip` install your fork from source.
+3. Install `uv` to install the dependencies.
+See [installation guide](https://docs.astral.sh/uv/getting-started/installation/).

+4. Clone your local forked repo with `git clone` and install the dependencies using `uv`.
    This allows you to modify the code and immediately test it out:
     ```bash
     git clone https://github.com/YOUR_USERNAME/cooper
     cd cooper
-    pip install --editable .  # Without tests.
+    uv sync  # Without tests.
-    pip install --editable '.[test]'  # Matches test environment.
+    uv sync --group tests  # Matches test environment.
-    pip install --editable '.[dev]'  # Matches development environment.
+    uv sync --group dev  # Matches development environment.
-    pip install --editable '.[notebooks]'  # Install dependencies for running notebooks.
+    uv sync --group notebooks  # Install dependencies for running notebooks.
-    pip install --editable '.[docs]'  # Used to generate the documentation.
+    uv sync --group docs  # Used to generate the documentation.
-    pip install --editable '.[dev, docs]'  # Install all dependencies.
+    uv sync --all-groups  # Install all dependencies.
     ```

 5. Add the **Cooper** repo as an upstream remote, so you can use it to sync your